abhinavrishi45/WynklShop/README.md

 Admin Dashboard: Manage products, orders, and users.

-Technologies Used
+Technologies Used:-

-Frontend:
+Frontend:-
 React
 Redux (for state management)
 CSS/SCSS for styling

-Backend:
+Backend:-
 Node.js
 Express.js
 MongoDB (with Mongoose for data modeling)
 JWT for authentication

-Installation : npm run start (for frontend and Admin ) node ./index.js (for backend)
+Installation :- npm run start (for frontend and Admin ) node ./index.js (for backend)

-Make sure you have the following installed:
+Make sure you have the following installed:-

 Node.js
 npm
 MongoDB

-Acknowledgments
+Acknowledgments:-

 Special thanks to the open-source community for the libraries and frameworks used in this project.